 IAP does not have fellowships or PhD courses as such.
 However, it holds an annual Young Physician Leaders (YPL) training workshop as a side event to the World Health Summit in Berlin each October.

-About 25 new YPL are trained each year and join our network of YPL alumni.
+About 25 new YPL are trained each year and join a network of YPL alumni that includes more than 200 health professionals from all over the world.

 IAP also supports the participation of young scientists (who should be nominated by an IAP member academy) in various events, including the World Science Forum, and works closely with the Global Young Academy.